Humane Education and Kids

 Our Humane Education program staff and volunteers provide educational presentations in schools, as well as tours on-site at the SPCA campus.
 In addition, we participate in the Westchester County District Attorney’s Taskforce for Humane Education.
 Programs are tailored specifically to the goals, ages, and needs of the classroom.
 There is no cost for these programs, but we encourage charitable giving.

 Reading to Dogs Program: Our Humane Educator can arrange for students to visit the SPCA on a regular basis to sharpen literacy skills and confidence, while providing companionship for the dogs.
 Students can select a book to bring with them, or borrow a book from our reading library.
+This is a also a great time for children to study and complete their homework.

 Journaling with Cats: This creative writing exercise stretches the imagination and curiosity of volunteers while helping them observe and learn about cat body language.
 The cats benefit from having companionship while they remain in their kennel space.